THE WIZARD THAT WAS MADE TO WAIT

 books, in a room at the rear of the house.
 Ulan

-greeted the dean kindly, but begged that he put
+kindly, but begged that he put

 off the business of his journey until after they